GNS3/vpcs/readme.txt

        -s port    local udp base port, default from 20000 -c port    remote udp base port (dynamips udp port), default from 30000 -t ip      remote host IP, default 127.0.0.1

+   hypervisor mode option:
+    -H port    run as the hypervisor listening on the tcp 'port'

      If no 'scriptfile' specified, vpcs will read and execute the file named 'startup.vpc' if it exsits in the current directory.